 6. That Pathetic Salary and Bonus

-Some of your friends may envy you because of you large salary increase last year.
-You may even get a 3 month bonus as compared to the neighbor’s one month cut.
+Some of your friends may envy you because of your large salary increase last year.
+You may even get a 3-month bonus as compared to the neighbor’s one month cut.
 Sadly, this is still pathetic.

-Behind every one percent increase in your salary may connotes a 8 figure profit increase in your employers coffer.
-If you win a new account that brings in $ 10 Million new revenue for your company, your company might reward you with a 2 month additional bonus at the end of this year.
+Behind every one percent increase in your salary may connote an 8 figure profit increase in your employers’ coffer.
+If you win a new account that brings in $ 10 Million new revenue for your company, your company might reward you with a 2-month additional bonus at the end of this year.
 The new customer provides recurring income to your company every year.
 Your boss reminds you to look ahead and to forget about past glories.